Josh Malone: Professional career

+Pre-draft

 Coming out of Tennessee, Malone was projected to be a third round pick by the majority of NFL draft experts and scouts.
-He received an invitation to the NFL combine and completed all of the required combine and positional drills.
+He received an invitation to the NFL Combine and completed all of the required combine and positional drills.
 On March 31, 2017, Malone participated at Tennessee's pro day, along with Joshua Dobbs, Alvin Kamara, Cameron Sutton, Jalen Reeves-Maybin, Derek Barnett, Jason Croom, former Saint's wide receiver Robert Meachem, and 17 other prospects.
-Around 100 scouts and team representatives from all 32 NFL teams attended, including Pittsburgh Steelers' head coach Mike Tomlin, as Malone performed all of the combine and positional drills.
+Around 100 scouts and team representatives from all 32 NFL teams attended, including Pittsburgh Steelers head coach Mike Tomlin, as Malone performed all of the combine and positional drills.
 He was ranked the 12th best wide receiver prospect in the draft by NFLDraftScout.com.

 Cincinnati Bengals

 The Cincinnati Bengals selected Malone in the fourth round (128th overall) of the 2017 NFL Draft.
 He was the 18th wide receiver and the fifth of six Tennessee Volunteers to be selected in the 2017 NFL Draft.

-On May 17, 2017, the Cincinnati Bengals signed Malone to a four-year, $2.99 million contract with a signing bonus of $599,241.
+On May 17, 2017, the Bengals signed him to a four-year, $2.99 million contract with a signing bonus of $599,241.

 He joined a deep wide receiver group with the Bengals and competed with John Ross, Brandon LaFell, Tyler Boyd, and Cody Core throughout training camp for a job as the starting wide receiver.
 Head coach Marvin Lewis named Malone the fifth wide receiver on the Bengals' depth chart behind A. J. Green, Brandon LaFell, Cody Core, and Tyler Boyd.